 “The rate of flow of heat across the opposite faces of a meter cube of a substance maintained at a temperature difference of one kelvin is called thermal conductivity of that substance.”

-Thermal conductivity equation
+What is Thermal conductivity formula?

 Conduction of heat occurs at different rates in different materials.In metals, heat flows rapidly as compared to insulators such as wood or rubber.Consider a solid block :